Ohio Avian Research Conference

 Columbus, OH 43215

-Registration come with a boxed lunch, with your choice of roast beef sandwich, turkey sandwich, or vegan/gluten free salad.
+Registration comes with a boxed lunch of your choice.
 If you are a student and interested in volunteering to assist with the conference, we will cover your registration.
 Please email Matthew Shumar at obcicoordinator@gmail.com for more information.

 Registration rates: